sergiosgc/html-components/README.md

 Additionally, these optional parameters may be defined:
 * **class** HTML class for the paginator.
 Defaults to `paginator`.
 * **visible** How many pages are visible.
 Defaults to 3.
 * **linkHref** `\sergiosgc\sprintf` conversion specifier for generating page links.
-Conversion specifiers my refer to `page` for the linked page, as well as any variable defined in the paginator template variable.
+Conversion specifiers may refer to `page` for the linked page, as well as any variable defined in the paginator template variable.
 Defaults to %&lt;page&gt;
 * **linkLabel** `\sergiosgc\sprintf` conversion specifier for generating page link labels.
 Conversion specifiers my refer to `page` for the linked page, as well as any variable defined in the paginator template variable.
 Defaults to %&lt;page&gt;
 * **startLinkLabel** Label for the link to page 1.
 Defaults to `|<`.
 * **endLinkLabel** Label for the link to the last page.
 Defaults to `>|`.